anachronic/blog/sources/articles/from-jekyll-to-hexo.md

 having to mantain two copies of files is a little moronic, to say the least.

-** The paradigm shift
+## The paradigm shift

-This past week, Mike Zamansky released a [[http://cestlaz.github.io/posts/using-emacs-35-blogging/][blog post and video]] on how he blogs, explaining why he moved away from Jekyll to [[https://getnikola.com/blog/index.html][Nikola]] and it made so much sense to me, because i was having the same problems with it.
+This past week, Mike Zamansky released a [blog post and video](http://cestlaz.github.io/posts/using-emacs-35-blogging/) on how he blogs, explaining why he moved away from Jekyll to [Nikola](https://getnikola.com/blog/index.html) and it made so much sense to me, because i was having the same problems with it.

-At the same time, on one project I'm working on, we decided to move some code away from jQuery to AngularJS, and to manage our dependencies with [[https://yarnpkg.com/lang/en/][yarn]].
+At the same time, on one project I'm working on, we decided to move some code away from jQuery to AngularJS, and to manage our dependencies with [yarn](https://yarnpkg.com/lang/en/).
 To be honest, I've never been prone to change, but this change to AngularJS made me think about how the Front-End community is gravitating toward Javascript and RESTful services.
 I hear there's even backend servers for Node.JS.